keep-community/tbtcswaps/README.md

 In any case, due to the large usage that these kind of services have experienced along with the extremely low probability of one of them integrating tBTC I wuld be down to build one an integrate it into this product if the community likes the idea.

 ## Acknowledgments
-None of the ideas exposed here are novel, submarine swaps have existed since 2018 and the possibility of using them to do cross-chain swaps has been discussed multiple times, the only thing slightly innovative about this protocol is the LN -> on-chain swap, which still relies heavily on the ideas behind submarine swaps.
+None of the ideas exposed here are novel, submarine swaps have existed since 2018 and the possibility of using them to do cross-chain swaps has been discussed multiple times.

 ## Similar work
 To the best of my knowledge there has been two other projects that have implemented one-way submarine swaps between LN and the Ethereum network: [leon-do/submarine-swaps](https://github.com/leon-do/submarine-swaps) and [Jasonhcwong/lnswaps](https://github.com/Jasonhcwong/lnswaps).
 However, both of these projects are protoypes and they have huge security holes (one of them has a griefing problem that makes it possible to make the node spend all its ETH by simply sending requests to it and the other has a reentrancy bug that makes it possible to steal all the funds in the contract), so I believe they are not mature enough.